 Visit the Environmental Protection Agency for additional information on lead.
 EPA’s Safe Drinking Water Hotline is 800.426.4791.

-Visit the Nebraska Department of Environment and Energy for information on lead.
+Visit the Department of Health and Human Services for information on lead.

 The American Water Works Association created an informational video on water quality and lead.